aureamunoz/getting-started-on-quarkus-demo/README.md

 export PATH=$GRAALVM_HOME/bin:$PATH
 ```

-You can create a native executable using: `./mvnw package -Pnative`.
+You can create a native executable using: `./mvnw package -Pnative` or `quarkus build -Dnative`
 You can then execute your native executable with: `./target/getting-started-on-quarkus-demo-1.0-SNAPSHOT-runner`

 Or you can run the native executable build in a container.